TWA Hotel: Description

-Many of the TWA Flight Center's original details, such as the custom ceramic floor tiles and the 486 variously-shaped window panels, were replaced with replicas of the originals.
+Many of the TWA Flight Center's original details, such as the custom ceramic floor tiles and the 486 variously shaped window panels, were replaced with replicas of the originals.
 These details were intended to give the hotel a 1960s-era vibe, and include brass lighting, walnut-accented furnishings, and rotary phones.
 The hallways contain red carpeting, evocative of the color of the furniture in the original TWA lounge.
-However, the rooms also contain modern amenities such as blackout curtains and multiple-pane soundproof windows.
+The rooms also contain modern amenities such as blackout curtains and multiple-pane soundproof windows.
 The large departure board, a split-flap display made in Italy by Solari di Udine and which has been a feature of the building since the Flight Center's opening in 1962, was fully restored as part of the hotel project.
-The TWA Hotel also includes a cocktail lounge installed inside a preserved Lockheed L-1649 Starliner, the last model of the Lockheed Constellation line of airliners; the lounge is nicknamed "Connie".
-The hotel includes the Paris Café, a Jean-Georges Vongerichten restaurant, as well.

-During construction, a sales office and exhibition center, located on the 86th floor of One World Trade Center, was occasionally opened to the public.
+Rooms

+Two buildings named Saarinen Wing and Hughes Wing, north and south of the T5 terminal structure, encircle the original headhouse to the east.
+Each wing is seven stories tall and connected to the original TWA Flight Center by means of the original headhouse's passageways.
+The two buildings contain a total of 512 rooms, which can be booked overnight, as well as for daytime stays of less than 14 hours.
+Each of the rooms is soundproofed due to their proximity to active runways.
+To shield the rooms from excessive noise, the towers' facades are made of 2,055 thick curtain wall panels measuring 4+1/3 by 9+2/3 ft across, while the windows are all multi-paned.
+Visitors use a small iPad to create their room keys.